mskilab-org/gGnome.js/README.md

 At the top right (next to the optional tracks), you can find the "Tools" menu.
 When you click on it, you have for options:
 1. Locate - this is a very useful feature!
 When you click on this a window will open allowing you to search any gene or genomic location and open a new split window focused on that gene or genomic region.
 2. Validate - you can use this to upload a JSON file and validate that it is formatted correctly.
 3. Upload - you can use this to upload a CSV of coverage data.
-But the preffered way to incorporate coverage data is the way [described above](#optional-tracks).
+But the preferred way to incorporate coverage data is the way [described above](#optional-tracks).
 4. Export - if you click on this then a copy of the genome graph JSON file will be downloaded.
 This is useful when browsing data that is hosted on a remote server (e.g. [mskilab.com/gGraph](http://mskilab.com/gGraph))

 ## Genome graph JSON format description